 In 2025, Julie sustained a scaphoid fracture in her left hand while competing in a field hockey tournament in California.
 The injury required surgery and a long, carefully managed recovery that stretched through the summer and early fall.
 With patience, determination, and a thoughtfully structured return-to-sport program, she made her way back to high school coaching and competition later that year.

 At PhysiAlign, we understand how frustrating it can be when pain or injury keeps you from fully participating in your sport, your work, or your everyday life.
-That’s why we offer a comprehensive range of physical therapy services designed to support your recovery, restore your confidence, and help you return to the activities that bring you joy.
+That’s why we offer a comprehensive range of pain management therapy and scoliosis management services designed to support your recovery, restore your confidence, and help you return to the activities that bring you joy.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.